terraghegyr/how-hot-is-it/README.md

 server-assigned (agents drift).

 ### Behind a reverse proxy (Traefik, Caddy, nginx, …)

+> I'm running this behind Traefik but other reverse proxy stuff should work no matter.

 Adapt your local `docker-compose.yml`: usually drop the published `ports:`, attach the service to the proxy's network, and add the proxy's labels/route to